colugo/docs.jargon.sh/pages/language.md

 - **#additionalRows:n** - adds n additional rows to the class, making it vertically larger
 - **#shortImports** - removes some of the prefix information on imported properties, making the classes less short and wide
 - **#hideClass** - removes this class from the diagram.
 Useful for any mechanical classes that don't add to the understanding of the Domain
+- **#localSupers** - shows the inherited properties from super classes in this domain
 - **#noRoutes** - removes routes to this class from the diagram.
 Useful for decluttering many routes to mechanical classes that don't add to the understanding of the Domain
 - **#route-PropertyName:my100 mx-200** - tweaks the routing of lines from this class to the class with the property name 'PropertyName'.
 You can tweak the position in the y direction (my) or the x direction(mx).
 This example adjusts the route down by 100 (my100) and left 200 (mx-200)
 - **#route-PropertyName:hide** - removes this route from the diagram